jratzenboeck/jratzenboeck-blog/_posts/2017-08-08-hosting-on-github-pages.md

 to your project which indicates that your site should be served via this domain.

 ### Setup Apex domain at your DNS provider
-To setup your apex domain you have to use the provided web interface of your DNS provider.
+To setup your Apex domain you have to use the provided web interface of your DNS provider.
 Usually you can manually create a new DNS record with type A. This requires you to point that record to IP address(es) which in case of GitHub Pages are `192.30.252.153` and `192.30.252.154`.
-Read more details <a href="https://help.github.com/articles/setting-up-an-apex-domain/" title="GitHub Pages Apex Domain" target="_blank">here</a>
+Read more details <a href="https://help.github.com/articles/setting-up-an-apex-domain/" title="GitHub Pages Apex Domain" target="_blank">here</a>.
 The nasty part now is that you usually have to wait some hours (up to a day) until your DNS changes are reflected and your site gets accessible via your root domain.
 On Unix systems you can use `dig <your-domain> +noall +answer` to check if your changes have already gone through.